madenwala/SmartThings-WindowMonitor/README.md

-# SugarThings
+# Window Monitor
-SugarThings SmartApp for Samsung SmartThings Hub is app which uses your Dexcom CGM data to run audio notifications within your home.
-Data is retrieved from Sugarmate.io which is a platform that uses Dexcom CGM data and also exposes your CGM data to apps like this.
+Window Monitor app for SmartThings uses AccuWeather hourly forecast to detect when precipitation is coming to your location.
+If you have any windows open, this smart app will send you notifications to your device and/or even send you voice notifications to speakers.